SitecorePowerShell/Book/appendix/common/publish-item.md

 ### -Target  &lt;String\[\]&gt;

-Specifies the publishing targets.
+Specifies one or many publishing targets.
 The default target database is "web".

 | Aliases |  |
 | :--- | :--- |